-That being said, alternative QPO mechanisms remain viable, and if the origin of QPOs differs from LT precession, much of the present discussion would require revision.
-For any proposed mechanism to be compatible with our framework, it must account for changes in QPO properties following disk warping, specifically in terms of root-mean-square (rms) variability, lag structure, and QPO frequency (see Sect.~\ref{sec:consequences}).
+The alternative QPO mechanisms remain viable, and if the origin of QPOs differs from LT precession, much of the present discussion would require revision.
+For any proposed mechanism to be compatible with our framework, it must account for changes in QPO properties following disk warping, specifically in terms of rms variability, lag structure, and QPO frequency (see Sect.~\ref{sec:consequences}).

 Among the various models, the scenario proposed by \citet{Ferreira22} aligns well with the observational signatures discussed here.
-In this context, QPOs originate from an instability triggered in the jet, which propagates upstream to the hot flow—the region where the jet is anchored via the \citeauthor{BP82} mechanism.
+In this context, QPOs originate from an instability triggered in the jet, which propagates upstream to the hot flow, the region where the jet is anchored via the \citeauthor{BP82} mechanism.
 A misalignment between the disk and black hole spin would then modify the hot flow’s orientation, thereby affecting jet properties, the propagation of the instability, and ultimately QPO production.
-Note however that this model struggles to explain the case of \cyg unless one assumes that the jet instability only arises in misaligned disk configurations.
+It should be noted however that this model struggles to explain the case of \cyg unless one assumes that the jet instability only arises in misaligned disk configurations.
 The detailed exploration of this and other competing QPO models lies beyond the scope of the present study.